herotechcourse/kotlin-lotto-precourse/README.md

 - add a small LottoResult class for the results
 - in the results checker check for bonus and match matches
 - implement a prize enum to simplify matching

+### 9. add the print results to output Handler
+- add print results to output handler
+- try it in the application class